 1. Behavior Mapping in-store

-Consultants may track how clients explore stores, interact with things, and make judgments about what to buy by utilizing sensors or AI-powered cameras.
-With the use of this information, companies can better manage retail experiences to increase engagement and sales by knowing customer preferences, shelf attractiveness, and optimal product positioning.
+Experts may track how customers navigate stores, interact with products, and make purchasing decisions by using sensors or cameras driven by artificial intelligence.
+Businesses may use this information to better manage retail experiences and increase engagement and sales by knowing consumer preferences, shelf attractiveness, and optimal product positioning.

 3. VoC Analysis (Voice of the Customer)